ibm-cloud-docs/event-notifications/en-monitoring-metrics.md

 When you visit the dashboard, there are three visual representations of data that has been aggregated from your scans.
 You see the:

 Select the required time period tab on the right to filter and view your metrics graphs.
-The default time period is X days.
+The default time period is **24 hours**.
 {:note: .note}

 * **Notification Status**